 Summary: are these issues too much of a problem to recommend this Philips Wake-Up Light Alarm Clock for use?

-The general consensus is that this product is adequate but could be a lot better – a 4 star product that does the basic job well enough but could easily be a 5 star product with some adjustments to the design and the audio options.
+The general consensus is that this product is adequate but could be a lot better – a good product that does the basic job well enough but could easily be a great product with some adjustments to the design and the audio options.

 If it was easier to program and the sounds were not so pathetic then it would definitely have a lot more merit but these issues do not mean that the product is not recommendable.
 Because it still gets people out of bed with a pleasant light and is well designed with the bedroom in mind.

 In short, the brightness issue and programming mean this Philips wake-up light is not the idea device for medical issues like SAD but the attractive qualities of the design.

 The light’s tone and sunrise mode mean it can still help with dull mornings and could be ideal for those that want a gentle, pretty bedside light rather than a highly functional alarm.